jeremylaner/PiscineReloaded/README.md

-# PiscineReloaded
+This is the project "Piscine Reloaded" from the 42 School.

-Piscine Reloaded project from 42 School.
+This is only a backup.